Portuguese:

 Regina: I’m a retired CSI.

-Anna Helena: I retired as a Social Worker, I was a director at Iprem (Social Security Department of the city).
+Anna Helena: I retired as a Social Worker, I was a director at Iprem (The city's Social Security Department).

 Anna Helena: When I retired, I tried to find something to keep me busy.
 Those who lead an active life can’t get used to doing nothing.
 I found some cold porcelain courses and took them.
 But I had this tendency to make everything smaller…

 Regina: I joined in because Anna wanted to take her flowers to a show in Argentina with her friends, long before we got into miniatures.
 Argentina has great cold porcelain flower artists.
 Meanwhile, she had already met Chu and she took me to her classes, as she knew I loved small things.
 Back then I didn’t do anything, I just lurked.
 I didn’t have any patience for that kind of stuff.
-I’ve always been a little clumsy!
+I've always been a little clumsy!
 But I liked Chu very much and I joined the classes.
 There we made a small house and a miniature flower shop.
 Anna Helena made all the flowers with cold porcelain and I made the display in wood.
 We took it to Argentina and ended up winning a prize!
 We came back all wound up.
-Chu “challenged” me one day.
+Chu "challenged" me one day.
 I can’t wait much to see things finished.
-And one day she made a small chair and told me that “one day” I’d be able to make one like that.
-I just couldn’t wait and started working right away.
+And one day she made a small chair and told me that "one day" I'd be able to make one like that.
+I just couldn't wait and started working right away.
 By the evening, my chair was ready!
-My father, who was a great and resourceful artist - he was good at different techniques, from painting to sculpting, I learned a lot just from watching him work - was very impressed.
-And this encouraged me.
-From then on I’ve been helping Anna Helena with her roomboxes.
+My father, who was a great and resourceful artist was very impressed - he was good at different techniques, from painting to sculpting, I learned a lot just from watching him work.

 Anna, you started making miniatures with cold porcelain.
 Which is your favorite technique now?